-Table 17 DIMA TELLIIII lology Packet A "Packet" is a connected block of data bytes.
-This can be an HDLC/PPP frame as well as a number of ASYNC/BISYNC characters up to a specific limit (received termination character, CMDRH:RFRD command).
+Table 17 DMA Terminology Packet A "Packet" is a connected block of data bytes.
 If a receive status byte (RSTA) is attached to data bytes, it is also considered as part of the packet.
 Buffer A "Buffer" is a limited space in memory that is reserved for DMA reception/transmission.
-SEROCCO-M can optionally keep track of predefined (receive) buffer limits and notify the CPU with an appropriate interrupt if this functionality is not provided by the external DMA controller.
+SEROCCO-H can optionally keep track of predefined (receive) buffer limits and notify the CPU with an appropriate interrupt if this functionality is not provided by the external DMA controller.
 A packet can go into one single buffer, or it can go fragmented into multiple buffers.
 Block A "Block" is the amount of data that is transfered from the memory to the XFIFO (transmit DMA transfer) or from the RFIFO to the memory.
-In HDLC/PPP modes the block size is 32 bytes by default.
+The block size is 32 bytes by default.
 It can be lowered with the receive FIFO threshold in register CCR3H, bit field 'RFTH(10)'.
 Bus Cycle A "Bus Cycle" corresponds to a single byte/word transfer.
 Multiple bus cycles make up a block transfer.
-DMA Trans fer A "DMA Transfer" is the movement of complete buffers and/or packets between the XFIFO/RFIFO and the memory by the external DMA controller.
+DMA Transfer A "DMA Transfer" is the movement of complete buffers and/or packets between the XFIFO/RFIFO and the memory by the external DMA controller.